arahangua/uzh-uniswap/README.md

 - **Security Best Practices: Security is paramount in blockchain development.
 Be extremely careful with handling private keys.
 Ensure your `.env` file is properly secured and never committed to version control.
 In a production environment, never expose contract addresses or private keys directly in frontend code.
 Use secure methods for managing environment variables and sensitive information.
 Regularly audit your code for security vulnerabilities.**
 - Always review and understand the code and scripts before running them, especially when dealing with blockchain and smart contracts.

-This updated `README.md` includes improved instructions for Uniswap contract deployment, an enhanced frontend code example that fetches token symbol and handles decimals, reorganized ABI instructions, a recommendation to test on a local Hardhat network, and a slightly emphasized security best practices note.
+This updated `README.md` now includes more explicit instructions for deploying Uniswap contracts, clarifies ABI usage, and emphasizes local network testing for all steps.
 Remember to expand upon this basic example to build a more complete and user-friendly frontend application.
 Good luck!